Ch-sriram/Just-Git-In/README.md

 Now, if we are not sure whether there'll be merge conflict or not, we generally go for <strong>fetching</strong> and then <strong>merging</strong> the remote repo changes into our local repo manually rather than going for the <strong>pull</strong> command, which can be a destructive command if we have changes that are not compatible with what currently is in the remote repository.

-Therefore, we alleviate the usage of pull by using the <strong>fetch</strong> command, i.e., using <code>git fetch</code> command in the terminal, and we should something similar to the following:
+Therefore, we alleviate the usage of pull by using the <strong>fetch</strong> command, i.e., using <code>git fetch</code> command in the terminal, and we should see something similar to the following output:

 <pre>
 remote: Enumerating objects: 5, done.